A practical "go-to" resource with leadership tools and frameworks that can be applied to be more effective in one’s projects, internships, and jobs.

-The CPHPL Toolkit was co-created by students, for students along with the Center for Public Health Practice & Leadership at the UC Berkeley School of Public Health.
+The RISE Toolkit was co-created by students, for students along with the Berkeley Public Health Careers & Leadership Office.
 The Toolkit is intended as a resource for UC Berkeley School of Public Health students and alumni.

 The purpose of this toolkit is to: